 Keep in mind that plants can become “addicted” to drip irrigation because roots will concentrate in the area where the water is available.
 When designing a drip system to carry water along the rows of a vegetable garden.
-It’s important that the water is spread uniformly throughout the irrigated area so root growth will be uniform.
-For example, if you are irrigating larger plants such as trees and shrubs, place emitters on two or more sides of each plant to encourage roots to grow out in all directions.
+The water must be spread uniformly throughout the irrigated area so root growth will be uniform.
+For example, if you irrigate larger plants such as trees and shrubs, place emitters on two or more sides of each plant to encourage roots to grow out in all directions.
 For the same reason, it’s best to use your system to provide a long, slow watering.
 If you turn it on for frequent, short waterings, water won’t have a chance to spread far in the soil, and consequently, the roots will form a tight, ball-like mass around the emitters.

 You can design your own system, but most companies that sell drip irrigation equipment will design systems for you.
 Their design will come complete with a list of parts and spacing for emitters.
 Whatever method you choose, start by making a fairly accurate drawing of your garden to determine how many feet of tubing you’ll need.

 KITS FOR BEGINNERS

 A low-risk way to get started with drip irrigation is to buy a starter kit.
 Most companies that sell drip irrigation systems also offer kits for small and large gardens.
 These kits come with the essential components necessary to set up the system.
 Keep in mind that kits often don’t include parts such as pressure regulators, timers, backflow preventers, and line filters.
 Be sure to buy a kit that can be added onto, so you can expand your system over time.